ethanwhite/spectralmatch/docs/contributing.md

 Reusable types are organized into the types and validation module.
 Use these types directly as the types of params inside functions where applicable.
 Use the appropriate _resolve... function to resolve these inputs into usable variables.

 ### Input/Output
 The input_images parameter accepts either a tuple or a list.
 If given as a tuple, it should contain a folder path and a glob pattern to search for files (e.g., ("/input/folder", "*.tif")).
 Alternatively, it can be a list of full file paths to individual input images.
 The output_images parameter defines how output filenames are determined.
 It can also be a tuple, consisting of an output folder and a filename template where "\$" is replaced with each input image’s basename (e.g., ("/output/folder", "$_GlobalMatch.tif")).
 Alternatively, it may be a list of full output paths, which must match the number of input images.
+The _resolve_paths function handles creating folders for output files.
 ```python
 # Params
 input_images